 Conventional agriculture has a reputation for having a negative impact on the environment, while organic farming lacks the necessary productivity to provide a large amount of food at affordable prices for the population.
 Hybrid farming could potentially offer a way out of this dilemma.
 This farming method combines the advantages of conventional and organic farming in order to ensure efficient but resource-saving food production.
 For example, mechanical weed control is used instead of herbicides, while the soil is supplied with the necessary nutrients via mineral fertilizers.
+Hybrid farming is therefore a middle way between conventional and organic farming.

 The machinery of a farmer who practices hybrid farming is a colorful mix.
 The main focus is on resource-saving agricultural technology: This includes, for example, mechanical weed control or minimized tillage without ploughing.
 However, traditional conventional machines are also used.
 In addition, particular attention is paid to fuel-efficient machines.